MichaelSpila97/S3K_Genetic_Algorithm/README.md

                         You can find the specific screen position and expected pixels summation in enumval.py.
 You also will have change what pixel the program is looking for when doing pixel summation in gdr.py in the calc_num_id method.
 		    In upcoming version of this project I will try to make a more convenient way of changing these value.

+		    PS: enumval.py is only on Ver1 branch as of now.
+So please use Ver1 if you want to mess around with this project.

       2) Do I need any module outside the standard library for this program.